robertprincipe/garden/README.md

 ## 14. Database

-Drizzle ORM in the Relivator is set up to use be ready for serverless environments by default.
+Drizzle ORM in the garden is set up to use be ready for serverless environments by default.
 The project build with [PostgresJS](https://orm.drizzle.team/docs/quick-postgresql/postgresjs) and uses `[pg](https://orm.drizzle.team/docs/quick-postgresql/node-postgres)` ([docs](https://neon.tech/docs/serverless/serverless-driver#pool-or-client)), so any PostgreSQL-like supported database services will work.
 Everything in the project currently set up serverless using [@neondatabase/serverless](https://orm.drizzle.team/docs/quick-postgresql/neon).
 Simply set `DATABASE_URL` in created by you `.env` file and you are ready to go.
 You can learn more about it in the [env related section](#12-environment-variables) of this readme.

 If you want to use another serverless provider, like [Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres), just instead of [@neondatabase/serverless](https://orm.drizzle.team/docs/quick-postgresql/neon) package use [@vercel/postgres](https://orm.drizzle.team/docs/quick-postgresql/vercel) everywhere and you can still use `[postgres](https://orm.drizzle.team/docs/quick-postgresql/postgresjs)` or `[pg](https://orm.drizzle.team/docs/quick-postgresql/node-postgres)` driver in the`drizzle.config.ts` file.